-The place also comes with fun games like cornhole, Jenga and other board games which make the place a whole lot of fun.
+The place also comes with fun games like cornhole, Jenga, and other board games, which make the place a whole lot of fun.

 This outdoor marketplace is nothing short of a haven for vintage and antique collectors.

-In fact, Thieves has one of Arizona's best miscellanies of collectables, clothing, furniture, homeware, and handmade gift items.
+In fact, Thieves Market has one of Arizona's best miscellanies of collectibles, clothing, furniture, homeware, and handmade gift items.

-In all probability, you will end up finding a lot of things you didn't even realise you wanted.
+In all probability, you will end up finding a lot of things you didn't even realize you wanted.

-Dr Bruce & Lee Foundation Library
+Browse Dr. Bruce & Lee Foundation Library

 The enduring existence and classical detailing of the Florence Library provide a fitting background for the primary public building in this small southern city.

 In addition, its hi-tech facilities serve the needs of the city and surrounding communities.

-Pick Berries At Cottle Strawberry Farm
+Pick Berries at Cottle Strawberry Farm

-If you have a few hours to spare, head to the Cottle Strawberry Farm to pick the most delicious strawberries in town; all by yourself.
+If you have a few hours to spare, head to Cottle Strawberry Farm to pick the most delicious strawberries in town—all by yourself.

-If you don't want to pick your own strawberries, that is okay too—they allow for purchasing pre-picked strawberries.
+If you don't want to pick your own strawberries, that is okay, too—they allow for purchasing pre-picked strawberries.

-The visitors can simply choose from quarts, gallons, and their wide assortment of strawberry products like syrups, loaves of bread, and preserves.
+The visitors can choose from quarts, gallons, and their wide assortment of strawberry products like syrups, loaves of bread, and preserves.